 In our high school credit program, all of our staff are certified or experienced language teachers.
 This benefits even our youngest children, as the high school teachers also work as cabin counselors, activity leaders, etc., in addition to their credit program teaching.

 In the two-week program, we have excellent camp counselors: generally, college students or recent graduates who love Russian language and culture and want to share it with kids.
 We give them training every year, and often, many of the staff in this program are long-time returning staff with very strong teaching skills.

 Lara Lara Ravitch is dean of Lesnoe Ozero, the Russian Language Village.
-She has been on staff for 16 years and was a villager at Lesnoe Ozero for two years.
+She has been on staff for 20 years and was a villager at Lesnoe Ozero for two years.
+This is her 15th year as Dean.
 She has worked in the kitchen and as program staff at both the Russian and French Language Villages.
 Lara lived in Moscow for three years, is fluent in Russian and French, and has studied Spanish and Czech.

 Lara graduated from Connecticut College with an international studies certificate and a Bachelor of Arts in Russian and European studies and theater.
 She studied at the Moscow Art Theater and then taught English in Russia for several years.
 Lara completed her M.A. in teaching foreign languages (Russian), with a language program administration concentration from the Monterey Institute of International Studies.

 In addition to her work at Concordia Language Villages, Lara has taught and administered language programs in community college and university settings, and is a frequent presenter at language education conferences.
 She currently works as the coordinator of the Intensive English Program at the University of Oregon.